MicahThePro/CMDGPT/README.md

 ## 🛠️ How to Install

+1. Extract the cmdgpt.zip
-1. Open Command Prompt
+2. Open Command Prompt
-2. `cd` into the directory containing the cloned/extracted project
+3. `cd` into the directory containing the cloned/extracted project
-3. Run this command:
+4. Run this command:

 ```bash
 python install_and_setup.py